-As set forth in the following subsections, Pre-Existing Cultivation Sites that meet all other Eligibility and Siting Criteria and Performance Standards, may be permitted with a Special Permit and Coastal Development Permit within AE and RA TC and TPZ zoning districts, provided that all Coastal Resource protection policies and standards for issuance of a Coastal Development Permit can be met.
-Expansion-Permitting of Pre-Existing Cultivation Sites is prohibited where located within the TC or TPZ zones, except for retirement, relocation and remediation purposes, pursuant to Section 55.4.6.5.7 (RRR Sites).
+As set forth in the following subsections, Pre-Existing Cultivation Sites that meet all other Eligibility and Siting Criteria and Performance Standards, may be permitted with a Special Permit and Coastal Development Permit within AE and RA zoning districts, provided that all Coastal Resource protection policies and standards for issuance of a Coastal Development Permit can be met.
+Permitting of Pre-Existing Cultivation Sites is prohibited where located within the TC or TPZ zones.
 For other areas, where the size of a Pre-Existing Cultivation Site is smaller than the allowed cultivation area which can be permitted, the site may be expanded to the maximum allowed for the applicable parcel size and permit type within existing Non-Forested areas with Slopes of 15 percent or less.